rdforte/competitive-programming/README.md

   the answer repeatedly for a set of `ranges` from the array.
   Example Leetcode 1004: Given a binary array nums and an integer k, return the maximum number of `consecutive 1's` (consecutive 1's creates a range) in the array if you can flip at most k 0's.
+- Another good candidate for sliding window algorith is **subarray**.
+Because it is a contiguous and the order matters we can use sliding windown of DP.

 ---